MethodsDev/kinnex-documentation-external/_subpages/preprocessing_bulk.rst

 outputs a sequencing-ready library that results in an 8-fold throughput increase compared to typical IsoSeq libraries.

-Complete application note published by PAcbio for Kinnex Full Length can be found here :
+Complete application note published by Pacbio for Kinnex Full Length can be found here :
 `Application Note <https://www.pacb.com/wp-content/uploads/Application-note-Kinnex-full-length-RNA-kit-for-isoform-sequencing.pdf>`_

 Quick Notes: